 Dr. Walker’s writing for the theatre includes his adaptation of James Joyce’s Finnegans Wake, which played in Kingston and also at the Tarragon Theatre in Toronto, and the book, music and lyrics for Chantecler: a musical (adapted from the French verse tragedy by Edmond Rostand), which was directed with great invention and wit for Theatre Kingston by his distinguished colleague and friend, Tim Fort.
-His most recent work includes One Last Night With Mata Hari, a music drama created in collaboration with composer John Burge.
-That show premiered at the Isabel Bader Centre for the Performing Arts in January 2017, in a production featuring actor-singer Patricia O’Callaghan and pianist Gregory Oh.
-His other recent work is These Deeds, a play about Henry Irving, Bram Stoker and Buffalo Bill Cody, that is as yet unproduced.
+More recent work includes These Deeds, a play about Henry Irving, Bram Stoker and Buffalo Bill Cody (Theatre Kingston, 2022), and One Last Night With Mata Hari, a music drama created in collaboration with composer John Burge.
+The latter show premiered at the Isabel Bader Centre for the Performing Arts in January 2017, in a production featuring actor-singer Patricia O’Callaghan and pianist Gregory Oh.